When Do Traffic Cones Need Replacing?

 2. “Marginal”

-This cone has spatter from materials observed on site, including asphalt, bitumen, and cement.
-The cone is discoloured, as is the sleeve, and shows some tears and scratches, but none of these are major.
+This cone has spatter from materials such as asphalt, bitumen, and cement.
+The cone is discoloured, as is the sleeve, and it shows some tears and scratches, but none of these are major.

 traffic cone in marginal condition